Konrad Altvater | | Google Ad Grants | 2 comments

-1 min read ✭ In this post, you will learn the key differences between advertising through the Google Ad Grant account and a Paid Ads account.
+1 min to read ✭ In this post, you will learn the key differences between advertising through the Google Ad Grant account and a Paid Ads account.
 While the two are both advertising platforms within Google, there are important limitations to note within each type of account.

 While the Google Ad Grant and Paid Google Ads are both advertising platforms within Google, they have major differences that set one another apart.
 For starters, a Google Ad Grant account provides free Google Ads advertising up to $10,000 a month to eligible nonprofits.
 However, with a Paid Google Ads account, the cost of advertising is attached to a form of payment that you choose.
 With a paid account, there is no free grant money that Google is providing.

 Additionally, there are certain stipulations that all Google Ad Grantees must adhere to in order to continually receive access to the free advertising budget, like a maximum cost per click of two dollars and a minimum click-thru-rate (CTR) of five percent.
 For more information about the Ad Grant specifically, check out our resource on the Google Ad Grant: What It Is, How It Works, and Where to Get Started.